 There will be a lot of people also waiting in line to take pictures next to the Disney themed Halloween decorations!

-Some events have sadly been cancelled (keep reading for more info).
-Yet you will still be treated to character cavalcades in seasonal disguises, limited-time treats and new merchandise.
+You will still be treated to character cavalcades in seasonal disguises, limited-time treats and new merchandise.
 Yay!

 The special Halloween cavalcades will pop up on the parade route.
-If you’re lucky you could even come across Mickey Mouse and his pals, all dressed up for the occasion in special Halloween costumes.
+If you’re lucky you could even come across Mickey Mouse and his pals, all dressed up for the occasion in special Halloween costumes

 Our beloved Disney Villains will make an appearance on select days, during nightmarish processions guided by Jack Skellington or creeping down the path.
-Only the bravest ones will find the courage to get close enough for some pictures!

 Can Adults Dress Up for Halloween at Disney World?

-Guests ages 14 and older aren’t usually allowed to visit Disney World in costume during the regular park hours.
 The only time when you’re going to be able to show your brand new Cruella costume is at special events like Mickey’s Not-So-Scary Halloween Party.

 Note: Disney may deny admission to anyone who is wearing costumes that are considered inappropriate.

-Since 2020 and 2021 have been hard enough on everyone, Disney is now allowing adults to wear costumes for the first time ever!
 So put on your Captain Jack Sparrow attire and take pictures in the most iconic spots at Disney World: you have until the end of October!

 Will You Need an Extra Ticket for Halloween?